TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/dw-portal-mooncake-howtomigrateadatabase.md

 <properties
-	pageTitle="How to migrate a database"
-	description="How to migrate a database"
-	service="microsoft.sql"
+	pageTitle="How to model and design SQL Data Warehouse" description="How to model and design SQL Data Warehouse" service="microsoft.sql"
 	resource="servers"
-	authors="kasparks"
+	authors="kevinvngo"
 	displayOrder="4"
 	selfHelpType="resource"
 	supportTopicIds=""